Accessibility (ADA) Brochure

-TSA Cares is a helpline that provides travelers with disabilities, medical conditions and other special circumstances additional assistance during the security screening process.
+TSA Cares is a helpline that provides additional assistance during the security screening process to travelers with disabilities, medical conditions and other special circumstances.

-Call 72 hours prior to traveling with questions about screening policies, procedures and what to expect at the security checkpoint…
+Please call 72 hours prior to traveling with any questions about screening policies, procedures and what to expect at the security checkpoint.

 All shuttle buses servicing Manchester-Boston Regional Airport long term parking lots are wheelchair accessible.
 All drivers are fully trained in the operation of the lift equipment.

 Parking for the disabled is available in all Manchester-Boston Regional Airport parking facilities.

 Manchester-Boston Regional Airport travelers who are accompanied by service or other domestic animals have the convenience of two Service Animal Relief Areas while at the Airport – one pre-security and one post-security near Gate 6.

 Service Dogs & TSA